Center for Air and Space Law

 The Center for Air and Space Law at the University of Mississippi School of Law has been the premier U.S. platform for Air and Space Law since 1965.
-It is the only American Bar Association accredited law school to offer an LL.M., a JD Concentration and a Graduate Certificate in Air and Space Law.
+It is the only American Bar Association accredited law school to offer an LL.M., a J.D.
+Concentration and a Graduate Certificate in Air and Space Law.
 The core of the space law program was built by Stephen Gorove, one of the earliest jurists to focus on legal aspects of space exploration.

 The Center for Air and Space Law addresses numerous topics in the fields of air, and space law including: